top of page

 413 games

-467 wickets @ 26.40
+467 wickets @ 26.40, best bowling 6-24

 John Bailey

-The Swing King
+The Swing King.

 Accolades

-TCL Hall of Fame inductee -2023
+TCL Hall of Fame Inductee – 2023

-A member since Sidmouth XI's inception
+Member since Sidmouth XI’s inception

 John Harding Memorial Award recipient

-Former captain
+Former Captain

 Most club career matches